fatedier/frp/README.md

 You will need **a root CA cert** and **at least one SSL/TLS certificate**.
 It **can** be self-signed or regular (such as Let's Encrypt or another SSL/TLS certificate provider).

-If you using `frp` via IP address and not hostname, make sure to set the appropriate IP address in the Subject Alternative Name (SAN) area when generating SSL/TLS Certificates.
+If you are using `frp` via IP address and not hostname, make sure to set the appropriate IP address in the Subject Alternative Name (SAN) area when generating SSL/TLS Certificates.

 Given an example: